 Praise for South of Little Rock

-Best Novel (South) Bronze Medal, 2019 Independent Publishers IPPY Awards
+Bronze Medal, Independent Publishers IPPY Award for Regional Fiction (South)

 “South of Little Rock not only captures America’s small-town past, it says something seminal—and remarkably relevant today—about our racial history.” – Charles Phillips, coauthor of What Every American Should Know about American History